Do you suffer from allergies, but also want to wear contact lenses?

 Pollen is not the only cause of allergies that can affect your eyes and make wearing contact lenses uncomfortable.
 Dust, pet dander, smoke and mold can all cause allergic reactions in the eye.
 Luckily, there are easy ways to protect your eyes while maintaining comfort.

-If you have allergies, also speak to your eye doctor about how you can reduce these annoying symptoms.
+If you have allergies, speak to an doctor about how you can reduce your symptoms.

 Find an eye doctor near you